brianchuchua/technical-reading-notes/domain-driven-design-distilled.md

 * _Messaging_: _Domain Events_ being sent to and from _Bounded Contexts_.
 Most robust since it removes temporal coupling.
 Latency is anticipated.
 	* Messaging system should support At-Least-Once-Delivery, and subscribing _Bounded Contexts_ should be implemented as _Idempotent Receivers_.

+# Chapter 5 - Tactical Design with Aggregates

+* What's inside a _Bounded Context_? _Aggregates_, _Entities_, and _Value Objects_.

+## Entities and Value Objets

+* An _Entity_ is a unique thing.
+It's most often mutable, but can be immutable.
+It has individuality and uniqueness.
+* A _Value Object_ (or just _Value_) is an immutable conceptual whole.
+It does not have an identity.
+Equivalence just uses its values.
+  * It's not a thing.
+It is often used to describe, quantify, or measure an _Entity_.

+## Aggregates

+* An _Aggregate_ is composed of one or more _Entities_.
+  * One _Entity_ is the _Aggregate Root_.
+  * _Aggregates_ may also have _Value Objects_.

+## Aggregate Roots

+* The _Root Entity_ owns all other elements clustered inside it.
+The name should be the _Aggregate_'s conceptual name.

+## Transactions

+* _Aggregates_ form a transactional consistency boundary for business rules.
+* Only update one Aggregate per transaction.

+## Aggregate Rules of Thumb

+1. Protect business invariants inside _Aggregate_ boundaries.
+2. Design small _Aggregates_.
+(Think Single Responsibility Principle)
+3. Reference otehr _Aggregates_ by identity only.
+4. Update other _Aggregates_ using eventual consistency. (_Domain Events_)

+## Modeling Aggregates

+* Avoid _Anemic Domain Models_.
+These are Aggregates that only have getters and setters but no business behavior.
+  * This is a sign that the focus was too technical with not enough business insight during modeling.
+* Keep your business logic in your domain model.
+Don't let it leak into the Application Services above it.
+* There are some special exceptions when it comes to Functional Programming.
+This book addresses DDD from an OO perspective.

+## Technical Components of Aggregates

+* Create your _Aggregate Root Entity_ -- most likely with a base class like _Entity_.
+* Ensure that your _Aggregate Root Entity_ has a globally unique identity.
+(This could be a compound key -- not just one.)
+* Capture attributes and fields which are needed to find the _Aggregate_.
+* Avoid public setters -- less likely to have an _Anemic Domain Model_ that way.
+* Create functions for complex behavior.
+Name them using the Ubiquitous Language.
+* Use what you've modeled -- Aggregate should have been drawn out already.
+Be in harmony with _Domain Experts_.

+## Choose Abstractions Carefully

+* High level concepts that line up with _Domain Experts_.
+Scrum = good.
+ScrumElementContainer = bad.
+* Make sure the language of the software model matches the mental model of the _Domain Experts_.
+* Making abstraction level too high will lead to too many special cases and complexity with too much code and time waste.
+* You can't address all future needs anyway.

+## Right-Sizing Aggregates

+* Want to prevent the design of large clusters.

+### Recommended Design Steps

+1. Design small _Aggregates_.
+Start with just one _Entity_ in each.
+Populate each _Entity_ with fields that are required to identify and find the _Aggregate_.
+2. Protect business invariants inside _Aggregate_ boundaries.
+For each _Aggregate_, ask _Domain Experts_ if other _Aggregates_ must be updated in reaction to changes made to the current one.
+List these out.
+The heading is the current aggregate, and items beneath it are the aggregates that would be updated in reaction.
+3. Ask _Domain Experts_ how much time can pass for each reaction update.
+It'll either be immediately or within N seconds/minutes/hours/days.
+4. If immediate timeframe, the two _Entities_ should probably be in the same _Aggregate_ boundary.
+Join these Aggregates.
+(Be careful not to make every case the immediate case.
+Does the business really need immediate consistency?)
+5. For non-immediate timeframes, update _Aggregates_ using eventual consistency.

+## Testable Units

+* _Aggregates_ should be designed to be encapsulated well for unit testing.
+  * Remember that this is separate from validating business specifications via acceptance tests.
+* The unit tests will be associated with the _Bounded Context_ and kept with its source code.